dansand/gitbookGitbook/gettingstarted.md

 ##Step 6: Configuration and plugins

-Create a book.json in the project’s root.
+When you are in the online editor on gitbook.com, there is a dropdown icon at thefar riht of the screen.
+Click on this an then on `plugins store`.
+Selecting a plugins will have two effects: First it will create a book.json in the project’s root.
 This is used by Gitbook for its settings.
-Plugins are generally added by pasting an entry snippet into the book.json file.
+Second it will add the plugin you selected by pasting the required json snippet into the book.json file.

 ```json